 - 72 Hours: €38.50

 If you plan on using the Roma Card, reservations for the Borghese Art Gallery can only be made by telephone (you cannot book online).
 You will need to purchase your Roma Pass before calling to make the reservation (+39 06 32810).
 To get the free entry with the Roma Pass, the ticket agent will need your Roma Pass number.
+Note: Currently, access to the Borghese Gallery is suspended with the Roma Pass.

 To learn more about the Roma Pass: www.romapass.it